ajahne/blog/_drafts/2023-3-30-crucial-conversations-chapter-notes.md

 - Build up trust and mutual purpose
 - Others perceive you are working toward and common outcome and goals
 - Find a shared goal and you have a good reason and climate to chat
-- Is the converastion at risk?
+- Is the conversation at risk?
 Ask two questions
   - Do they believe I care about their goals
   - Do they trust my motives
 - Goal has to be truly mutual